ranvirw18/ScholarGrid/README.md

 ## 💾 Database

-ScholarGrid uses a **lightweight in-memory database** backed by `server/data.json`.
-No MySQL, PostgreSQL, or SQLite setup is required.
+ScholarGrid uses a **lightweight in-memory database** backed by data.json.
+No SQL setup is required for the default local mode.

 - Data is **automatically loaded** from `data.json` on server start
 - Data is **saved back to disk** after every write operation
 - The file is created automatically if it doesn't exist

+### Optional Supabase Support
+The repo includes supabase_setup.sql and a Supabase client stub.
+These are available for optional Supabase migration or future backend work, but the current running app uses the Express backend.

 ---